KKI-Muhammad-Vegard-2406365332/Module-1---Coding-Standards/README.md

 * **Example of LSP Disadvantage:** When `CarController` extended `ProductController`, it inherited methods it didn't need or shouldn't expose.
 If someone passed a `CarController` into a function expecting a `ProductController`, it could result in unexpected behavior or runtime crashes.

 ---
+## Reflection 5 - Module 4 (TDD & Refactoring)

+### 1. Reflect based on Percival (2017) proposed self-reflective questions (in "Principles and Best Practice of Testing" submodule, chapter "Evaluating Your Testing Objectives"), whether this TDD flow is useful enough for you or not.

+After following the TDD workflow in this tutorial, I found it to be very useful for structuring my development process.
+By writing tests first, I was forced to think carefully about the expected behavior of each component (Order model, repository, and service) before writing any implementation code.
+This approach directly supports **correctness**, because the tests act as a specification that my code must satisfy.

+In terms of **maintainability**, the tests I wrote helped me refactor with confidence.
+For example, when I introduced the `OrderStatus` enum to replace hardcoded strings, I could immediately verify that the refactoring did not break any existing behavior.
+The tests acted as a safety net during the REFACTOR phase.

+Regarding **productive workflow**, the RED-GREEN-REFACTOR cycle kept me focused on small, incremental progress.
+Instead of trying to build everything at once, I worked on one small piece at a time — write a failing test, make it pass, then clean up.
+This prevented me from overthinking and kept my momentum going.
+One area I could improve is writing more edge case tests upfront, rather than only thinking of them after implementation.

+### 2. Reflect whether your tests have successfully followed F.I.R.S.T. principle or not.

+Looking at the tests I created during the tutorial, I believe they mostly follow the F.I.R.S.T. principles:

+- **Fast:** My unit tests run quickly because I used Mockito to mock the repository layer in the service tests, avoiding any slow database or external service calls.
+All 9 service tests complete in under 2 seconds.
+- **Independent/Isolated:** Each test uses `@BeforeEach` to set up fresh test data, so no test depends on the result of another.
+The use of `@Mock` and `@InjectMocks` ensures that service tests are isolated from the actual repository implementation.
+- **Repeatable:** Since I used test doubles (mocks and stubs) for dependencies, the tests produce the same results every time regardless of external conditions.
+There is no reliance on databases, network calls, or file systems.
+- **Self-Validating:** Every test uses explicit assertions (`assertEquals`, `assertNull`, `assertThrows`, `assertTrue`) to automatically determine pass or fail.
+I did not use any `System.out.println` statements for manual verification.
+- **Timely/Thorough:** Following TDD, I wrote all tests before the implementation, which is the definition of "timely."
+In terms of thoroughness, I covered both happy paths (valid inputs) and unhappy paths (empty products, invalid status, non-existent IDs, case-sensitive author search).
+One improvement would be to add more boundary value tests, such as testing with `null` inputs.

+---
 ## Changelog / Notes
+### v0.5.0 – TDD & Refactoring (Module 4)
+- **TDD Tutorial:** Implemented Order feature (model, repository, service) following the RED-GREEN-REFACTOR cycle.
+- **Order Model:** Created `Order` class with validation for empty products and status checking.
+Introduced `OrderStatus` enum to replace hardcoded status strings (Refactoring: Replace Type Code with Class).
+- **Order Repository:** Implemented `save` (create/update), `findById`, and `findAllByAuthor` with case-sensitive author matching.
+- **Order Service:** Implemented `createOrder`, `updateStatus`, `findById`, and `findAllByAuthor` with proper error handling using `NoSuchElementException`.
+- **Test Doubles:** Used Mockito (`@Mock`, `@InjectMocks`, `doReturn`, `verify`) to isolate service unit tests from repository dependencies.
+- **Code Quality:** Resolved `UnnecessaryStubbingException` by removing unused mock definitions, adhering to Mockito's strict stubbing policy.

 ### v0.4.0 – SOLID Principles (Module 3)
 - **SRP Applied:** Extracted `CarController` from `ProductController.java` into its own dedicated file.
 - **LSP Applied:** Removed incorrect inheritance (`extends ProductController`) from `CarController`.